EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 > [!NOTE]
 > The nonce of the proof is handle differently in oidc4vci versions (the one used in EWC is the 13rd).
 > In version 13 before credential request, pid issuer should send a nonce to the wallet that should be signed and set in the proof.
 In the latest published version a nonce endpoint should be provided to the wallet to get a nonce to be signed.

+If there are multiple credential_configuration_ids in credential offer, wallet sends multiple credential requests for each credential_configuration_ids in credential offer with the same access token.

 ## 3.11 Credential response